-Natasha will be developing a moving-image output towards the eleventh edition of Alchemy Film and Moving Image Festival (29 April – 3 May 2021).
-Undertaking research about Hawick-raised Tom Jenkins (1797 – 1859), Britain’s first Black schoolteacher, towards the development of a new moving-image work.
-Natasha will be exploring memorialisation and its various processes and cultural impacts.
-She will also be looking at ecologies of habitat within the River Teviot, and the human uses of the river.
+Natasha Ruwona began their project, What is held between two waters, with Alchemy Film & Arts in November 2020.
+The commission explores and meditates on the River Teviot, Atlantic salmon and Hawick-raised Tom Jenkins (1797 – 1859), Britain’s first Black schoolteacher, towards the development of a new moving-image work.
+Natasha will be exploring memorialisation and its various processes and cultural impacts, and looking at ecologies of habitat within the River Teviot, and the human uses of the river.

 Natasha Ruwona is an Afrofuturist dreamer interested in thinking from an apocalyptic perspective that considers the uses of hauntology and counter-memories in understanding contemporary Black identities.

 Natasha’s work explores Black Geographies through Scotland’s Black History using a Zimbabwean Diasporic lens.